drZymo/swoq/Bot/ExamplePython/README.md

 ## Configure environment

-The bot uses an `env.json` file to store the configuration of the environment.
-See `env-example.json` for what it should contain.
+The bot uses a `.env` file to store the configuration of the environment.
+See `example.env` for what it should contain.
 Update it accordingly.

 # Running